wp-statistics/wp-statistics/readme.txt

 = Something has gone horribly wrong and my site no longer loads, how can I disable the plugin without access to the admin area? =

 You can manually disable plugins in WordPress by simply renaming the folder they are installed in.
-Using FTP or your hosting providers file manager, go to your WordPress directory, from ther go to wp-content/plugins and rename or delete the wp-statistics folder.
+Using FTP or your hosting providers file manager, go to your WordPress directory, from there go to wp-content/plugins and rename or delete the wp-statistics folder.

 = I'm getting an error in my PHP log like: Fatal error: Call to undefined method Composer\Autoload\ClassLoader::set() =